erikalena/trip-planner/README.md

-# friends-library
+# Trip Planner

-A cloud based environment to exchange book between a group of friends.
+A cloud based environment to plan which Points of Interest to see during a voyage.